 The program combines technical and work-based training.
 It generally takes three years to complete.

-The technical training is made up of three levels.
+The technical training is made up of three levels (450 hours total).
 Level 1 is met through completion of the Boilermaker Foundation Program.
 Levels 2 and 3 are each five weeks.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.

 Training modules are: